eranheres/nvim-common-setup/README.md

 - [ ] set the borders of splits (different colors)
 - [ ] setup other IDEs with copilot
 - [ ] set the actions.json file in ChatGPT to include the vim expert
+- [ ] check lazy plugin of mini-surrounding
 - [ ] checkout the codi.vim plugin
 - [ ] check how to create projects (or search the sessions history)